Tubbz-alt/SSLearningPipeLine/README.md

 ```

-In SSLearningPipeLine, in user_driver.py, change outputdir to the address for the transferLearning folder under work.
+In SSLearningPipeLine, in user_driver.py, in first line of main(), change outputdir to the address for the transferLearning folder under work.

 Now in another terminal,

 ```
 ssh psana
-source conda_setup
+source /reg/g/psdm/etc/psconda.sh
 cd work/SSLearningPipeline
 PYTHONPATH=../transferLearning/pylabelme python user_driver.py
 ```